Is It Safe to Travel to Mali in 2026?

 Yellow Fever

 • Yellow Fever: Vaccine is required for all arriving travelers ≥9 months old.
-Vaccine is not recommended for travel limited to areas in the Sahara Desert.
+It is not recommended for travel limited to areas in the Sahara Desert.

 Recommended: